jhajagos/CensusGeographyTools/README.md

 CensusGeographyTools
 ====================

-A set of tools for working with the summary files from the US Census
+A set of tools for working with the American Community Survey summary files from the US Census Bureau.
+The ACS provides detailed demographic and social information on communities and geographic regions.

 Start here: